MortadhaJabari/WindowsHoneypot/README.md

 All services will start according to your configuration.
 By default, the admin honeypot is available at [http://localhost:8080](http://localhost:8080).

+## How to Use Each Service

+### SSH Honeypot
+- Connect using any SSH client to the configured port (default: 2222).
+- Any login attempt (regardless of credentials) is logged.
+- Attacker commands and session details are recorded in `logs/ssh_honeypot.log`.

+### FTP Honeypot
+- Connect using any FTP client to the configured port (default: 2121).
+- Any username/password is accepted and logged.
+- File operations (upload/download/list) are simulated and logged in `logs/ftp_honeypot.log`.
+- Fake files are available in the FTP root directory.(You can add your own files)

+### DNS Honeypot
+- Point a DNS client or system to the honeypot's DNS port (default: 5353).
+- All DNS queries are logged in `logs/dns_honeypot.log`.
+- The honeypot may respond with fake or static records.

+### Web Honeypot
+- Access the web application at [http://localhost:8080](http://localhost:8080) (or your configured port).
+- The app simulates a vulnerable login, dashboard, and product management (CRUD).
+- All login attempts and actions are logged in `logs/web_honeypot.log`.
+- Try SQL injection or other attacks for research.

+### Admin Panel
+- Access the admin panel at `/secret-admin/9595` (default) on the web port.
+- Login with the credentials set in your environment or `.env` file.
+- View logs, monitor service status, and start/stop honeypot services.
+- Use the dashboard to analyze attacker activity in real time.

 ## Tips & Notes
 - **Configuration:** Edit `config/honeypot.yaml` to enable/disable services and set ports.
 - **Logs:** All logs are stored in the `logs/` directory.